 There’s still another national league of sorts …

 U.S. Youth Soccer National League: This one is somewhere between a league and a tournament.
 Teams have to qualify each year, and they don’t necessarily leave their usual leagues behind.
+Teams typically meet at neutral sites and knock out three games in a weekend.

 THE NEXT LEVEL